regebro/die-git-die/README.md

 the master branch, so why it persists in reverting the master branch to the state where I cloned it instead of doing a merge, I don't know.

+You seem to be able to avoid this problem with the following addition in .gitconfig:

+    [push]
+    	default = current